Vampires-RFP2209/ProductOverview/README.md

 - Original - `18s`
 - Optimized - `1.1s`

-Optimization techniques involved using an index and switching from a single client instance to a pool of client instances, resulting in improved performance when querying the database over many tables.\
+Optimization techniques involved creating an index and changing from a single client instance to a pool of client instances, resulting in improved performance when querying the database over many tables.

 Metrics reported are the median values, error rate being < 1.0% for all queries.